stanford-futuredata/POP/EXPERIMENTS.md

 ```

 As before, this runs 4 different experiments (one for each different number of sub-problems:
 1, 2, 4, 8); each experiment has its own logfile.
+The full script takes about
+an hour to complete.

 Each logfile in `/path/to/log/directory` has the same format as before.
 However,
 the relevant fields for this figure are `Total duration` (instead of `Average job